-When you entered the military, part of your early training was learning about the military culture and rules.
+Part of your early military training was learning about the military culture and rules.
 In the same way, as you move into the civilian workforce, you will need to adapt to a different environment by understanding a new set of rules and expectations.
-Although these rules are rarely written or verbally expressed, knowing what to expect and finding a civilian culture that is a good fit for you will increase your chances of success in your next endeavor.
+These rules are rarely written or verbally expressed.
+However, knowing what to expect and finding a civilian culture that is a good fit for you will increase your chances of success in your next endeavor.

-The following chart lists some of the generic differences you might experience when moving from the military into the civilian sector.
-(Differences found specifically in employment will be discussed in the DOL Employment Fundamentals of Career Transition, and differences found in education will be covered in the DoD Managing Your Education course.)
+The following chart lists some of the differences you might experience when moving from the military into the civilian sector.
+(Differences found specifically in employment will be discussed in DOL Employment Fundamentals of Career Transition.
+Education differences will be covered in DoD Managing Your Education.)